MileHacker Logo

 National Civil Rights Museum

 Today, the National Civil Rights Museum stands at the Lorraine Motel, offering a powerful and reflective experience.
-It documents the heritage of the Civil Rights Movement in the United States from the 17th century to the present.
+It documents the the legacy of the Civil Rights Movement in the United States from the 17th century to the current time.

 • Engaging exhibits and interactive displays.